OscarAspelin95/bioinformatics_with_rust/src/main/nucleotides/1_nucleotides.md

 We won't deal much with ambiguous nucleotides in this book.
 However, make sure not to confuse these nucleotides with one-letter amino acid abbreviations, which have overlapping naming conventions.

 ## Programmatic representations
 There are many different ways to represent nucleotide sequences in a programming language.
-In this book, we'll mainly deal with three different representations:
+In this book, we'll mainly deal with these different representations:
-- String and &str
+- `String` and `&str`.
-- Byte slice.
+- `&[u8]` (byte slice).
-- Binary
+- Binary.

-All of these will be covered in further detail, but here is a short code snippet of the three representations in Rust.
+All of these will be covered in further detail, but here is a short code snippet with examples.

 ```rust
 /// Assume we want to represent the sequence ATCG.